stephen-cloud/c-19-2/docs/connecttobackend.md

-!!! error
-    Where should we put this?
-What are the responses?
+!!! todo "Where should we put this?
+What are the responses?"

 ```shell
 amplify update api
 amplify push